cloudflare/cloudflare-docs/content/email-security/_partials/_us-egress-ips.md

 - **IPv6**:
   - `2405:8100:c400::/38`

-[^1]: Office 365 does not support this range, and limits IPv4 address ranges to `/24` subnets.
-If you use Office 365, you will have to use the broken down `/24` subnet IP addresses.
+[^1]: Office 365 does not support this subnet mask range.
+If you use Office 365, you will have to use the broken down `/24` subnet mask IP addresses.
 Refer to **Office 365 `/24` addresses** for a list of these IPv4 addresses.